-Farshad Abdollah-Nia, Ph.D., Postdoctoral Associate
+Farshad Abdollah-Nia, Ph.D., Postdoctoral Fellow

 I am interested in understanding how bacterial cells manage the production of proteins, as well as the flux of metabolites in different growth conditions.
 I use mass spectrometry to quantify protein levels on a cell-wide scale in E. coli.
 Then I apply mathematical models that describe the dynamics of large groups of proteins.
-These models help us understand global resource allocation strategies in cells and enable us to predict the growth and the makeup of the cells in various environments.
+These models help us understand global resource allocation strategies in cells and enable us to predict the growth and the makeup of the cells in various environments

-John Hammond, Ph.D., Staff Scientist
+Anna Popova, Ph.D., Staff Scientist

 I am particularly fond of rRNA modifications!
 All different kinds, found in bacteria, yeast, and human cells.
 Using modern mass spectrometry tools, I can identify and quantify relative abundance of RNA modifications in mature ribosomes and the intermediates.
 This quantitative approach proved to be effective in understanding modifications as part of the ribosome biogenesis process.

 While my own background stems from an education and career outside of the sciences, I have spent the better part of the last decade surrounded by chemists.
 My previous experiences have demanded acute organization, clear communication, and an eye for detail.
 Nothing gives me more fulfillment than supporting a team of great minds and helping them achieve results